-- Students must register any vehicle that they may drive to school either daily or occasionally - If a student is found in or around any vehicle during the school day, the student will have one week closed campus. - Students are to use safe driving practices in the parking lot.
+- If a student is found in or around any vehicle during the school day, the student will have one week closed campus. - Students are to use safe driving practices in the parking lot.
 If not, the police will be informed and the privilege of using the parking lot will be denied. - High school students must park their vehicles within the lines of their parking space in the south lot.
 If the student is found disobeying this rule, the privilege of using the parking lot will be denied for a period of time. - Any vehicle brought on district premises by a student may be searched when the principal or designee has reasonable suspicion to justify the search.